mshll/claude-run/README.md

 npx claude-run
 ```

-Then open http://localhost:12001 in your browser.
+The browser will open automatically at http://localhost:12001.

 ## Installation